HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 }
 ```

-For the `StyleContainer`, I want it to read its children tag names and create a new Web Component for each tag.
+For the `StyleContainer`, I want it to read whatever children tag names it might have and create a new Web Component for each of those new tags.

 ```javascript
 class StyleContainer extends HTMLElement {